harshraj22/smallProjects/blog/ideaList.md

 - [ ] store admin password in sql database

 # Project :
-Create a website for evaluation automation of CSE Assignments
+Create a website for evaluation automation of CSE Assignments(make a moodle)

 - [ ] The php script runs unix commands and evaluates the results.
 - [ ] The results are stored in database